tacticoolsteve/Skyrim-Modlist/README.md

 - Added Infinity Dodge Animations For DMCO

-- Added 360 Movement Behavior (For Smoother Movement)
+- Added Movement Behavior Overhaul (For Smoother Movement)

 - Added DMCO Dark Souls Sound Medium Armor Sound (Change It If You Want Or Recommend Something In Discord)

+- Added HunterBorn Fore Immersive while Hunting

+- Added Carry My Carcass To Add Animations WHile Carrying An Animal

+- Added Dirt And Blood ( So You Have Something To Show You Been Out Adventuring)

+- Added Keep It Clean ( To Compliment Dirt And Blood)

+- Added FluffWorks To Make Animal Fur Look Fluffy And Realistic

+- Added Eating Animations